psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 `(word & 0xF000F000) == 0x50005000`.
 The terminator value occurs on the first
 word of the vertex (i.e. the color word if it's a gouraud shaded).<br/>

-If the 2 vertices in a line overlap, then the GPU will draw a 1x1 rectangle in the location of the 2 vertices using the colour of the first vertex.
+If the 2 vertices in a line overlap, then the GPU will draw a 1x1 rectangle in the location of the 2 vertices using the colour of the first vertex.<br/>

 #### Note
 Lines are displayed up to \<including\> their lower-right coordinates (ie.